xuhdev/homepage-octopress-old/source/_posts/2013-10-23-use-both-homebrew-and-macports-on-your-os-x.markdown

 install it from Macports (you will soon see why).
 We will wrap the executables installed by Macports with suitable Environmental Variables.

+_Please note that this post only presents a workaround.
+It is not garanteed to work, and it is possible that it does not work under some certain circumstances._

 <!-- more -->

 ## Install Homebrew and Macports